 In her new book “Bodywise: Discovering Your Body’s Intelligence for Lifelong Health and Healing,” Abrams explains how we can learn to sense this often ignored guidance.

 Most of us can handle the body basics—hunger, thirst, and the urge to urinate—but we miss a lot of the more subtle messages our bodies try to send us, says Abrams.
 When we can’t hear or refuse to listen, the body’s call grows louder, urging us to pay attention.

-“It’s the ignoring of those body signals that allow it to go from a little twinge, to an actual pathology where we now have disk disease because of so much breakdown,” said Abrams.
+“It’s the ignoring of those body signals that allow it to go from a little twinge, to an actual pathology, where we now have disk disease because of so much breakdown,” Abrams said.

 Our Body Wisdom Legacy

 Body wisdom is a new name for an old idea.
 It’s that gut feeling we get when something is true, even if we can’t explain why.

 Abrams says our society is suffering from historically low body wisdom, because we live much more in our heads than in our hearts.
 People today are quick to dismiss a hunch or vivid dream, while our ancestors often relied on these instincts to forage, hunt, avoid danger, and travel the land and sea.
 They were sensitive to subtle cues in the environment (and sensations in their bodies) because their survival depended on it.

 Technology has minimized many of the struggles our ancestors faced, but Abrams says our body wisdom has also faded in kind.
 In a world where we can order food online, earn a living by working on a computer, and travel virtually anywhere with little effort, the highly attuned senses our ancestors cultivated are of little use today.